felixdelissen/dc-lite-lob/README.md

 learns its own segmentation instead of using a fixed tokenizer or hand-designed snapshot features.

-MSc Statistical Science dissertation, University of Oxford (Distinction, 2025).
+MSc Statistical Science dissertation, University of Oxford.
-Supervisors: Mihai Cucuringu, Stefan Zohren — Oxford-Man Institute of Quantitative Finance.
+Supervisors: Mihai Cucuringu, Stefan Zohren, Oxford-Man Institute of Quantitative Finance.

 **[Read the thesis](Delissen_2025_DC_Lite_LOB.pdf)**